mini-cornell/mini-cornell.github.io/index.md

 <!-- Dashed line separator -->
 <hr style="border: none; border-top: 2px dashed #999; margin: 40px 0;" />

+### Research Interests

+We are broadly interested in the intersection between AI and preclinical/clinical imaging applications.
+Some of our specific interests are:

 <!-- Two-column layout for image + research interests -->
 <div class="lab-container">
   <div class="lab-image">